 The officers of the synod also include the secretary and the treasurer.
 There is a Deanery Standing Committee which agrees the agenda for synods and can transact urgent business between meetings.

 A guide to Deanery Synod can be found on the diocesan website.
 The Standing Committee of the House of Laity of the General Synod also produced this leaflet about deanery synod ahead of the 2014 deanery synod elections.

-Forthcoming synod meetings are:
+Forthcoming synod meetings for 2020 are: